-Jess has been running her business for a while, she’s a freelance Project Manager and Consultant – things are going quite well.
+Jess has been running her freelance Project Management and Consultancy business for a while – things are going quite well.

-Jess has a LinkedIn account – she’s had it for… well, ages.
-When she left her corporate job she updated it, made sure she’d got the right skills identified, lots of detail in her previous experience – well the bits she could remember anyway.
-And a bit about her, what she wants from her new role, why she makes a good PM, that’s what she needs isn’t it.
+Of course Jess has a LinkedIn account – she’s had it for… well, ages.
+When she left her corporate role she updated it, making sure she’d identified the right skills and including lots of detail about her previous experience – well, the bits she could remember anyway.
+She’s also added a bit about herself, what she wants from her new role and why she makes a good PM, that’s all she needs isn’t it!?

-Sometimes Jess has a browse through her feed, get’s involved in Fred’s conversations about the perils of outsourcing, posts about a networking event or book she’s reading.
+Sometimes Jess browses her feed, get’s involved in Fred’s conversations about the perils of outsourcing and posts about a networking event she’s attended or book she’s reading.

-What should she be getting out of LinkedIn?
+What should Jess be getting out of LinkedIn?

 Who actually looks at your LinkedIn profile?